dscimsu/OnlineResultChecker/README.md

 ```bash
 Locate fork button and click on it.
 ```
-Then go to your desktop and create a folder, name it resultTracker.
+Then go to your desktop and create a folder, name it ResultManager.

-Open the folder (resultTracker), right click and select the option gitbash here (ensure you have git installed).
+Open the folder (ResultManager), right click and select the option gitbash here (ensure you have git installed).

 Then run all the commands in the git terminal that will open.